bnkamalesh/webgo/cmd/README.md

 ![sse-demo](https://user-images.githubusercontent.com/1092882/158047065-447eb868-1efd-4a8d-b748-7caee2b3fcfd.png)

 This picture shows the sample SSE implementation provided with this application.
+In the sample app, the server is sending timestamp every second, to all the clients.

 **Important**: *[SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)
 is a live connection between server & client.
 So a short WriteTimeout duration in webgo.Config will